Reliable Medical Diagnostics at Zebra Medical Vision with Temporal

-Temporal Logo @ logo zebra medical vision light
+logo zebra medical vision light

 Existing software for medical imaging devices forces doctors and diagnosticians to manually examine every chart, which is time consuming and error prone.
-Zebra Medical Vision (ZMV) provides a highly integrated solution, powered by machine learning to automatically identify medical conditions.
+Zebra Medical Vision (ZMV) provides an integrated solution, powered by machine learning to automatically identify medical conditions.
 The result is doctors spending more differentiated time with patients, providing them confidence that nothing critical was missed during diagnosis.

 There is no room for error in ZMV’s system as the output will be directly used by doctors to make a diagnosis.
 To provide a consistent and safe analysis, ZMV is built on a complex data processing and machine learning pipeline which runs patient scans through a litany of proprietary algorithms.
 Any given step within this pipeline can be lengthy and may depend on dozens of external services.